kevinmisigaro/whereismycheeseflutter/README.md

 - Clone repository
 - Get packpages/dependencies by running flutter packages get in terminal (or on pubspec.yaml file)
 - Connect physical device with computer and run the application (or run flutter run)

+## Code structure

+The main code is found in the lib folder.
+It contains:
+- models
+- provider (to handle State Management)
+- services (to handle location service)
+- views (screen(s) which the user sees)
+- widgets (independent widgets)
+- main.dart (file from where the whole app starts to run)

+Assets are found in the asset folder.
+This mainly contains image assets for icons.

+pubspec.yaml file contains all the added dependencies and packages.

 ## Plugins used in this application